firehol/firehol/doc/firehol/firehol-params.5.md

 ## connlimit

 `connlimit` matches on the number of connections per IP.
+It has been added to FireHOL since v3.

 *saddr* matches on source IP.
 *daddr* matches on destination IP.